wheresrhys/wheresrhys.github.io/src/content/articles/jekyll-go-home.md

 Well there is, and the surprising hero is `git`.
 I can't claim to be the [originator of the idea](https://gist.github.com/cobyism/4730490), but I have refined it and boiled it down to the following shell commands which leave your master branch uncluttered with additional commits and built files.
 I have them available as `make deploy`, but it should be possible to adapt them for use in any build scripts you have.
 An [npm package](https://www.npmjs.com/package/gh-pages) also exists to do this and more, but I'm drawn to the simplicity and speed of the shell.

-    # Add the directory that contains your built static site
+    # Add the directory that contains your built static site (which you can also safely put in youor .gitignore)
     git add -Af build-directory-name

     # Create a temporary commit so git knows about the files